arielsalminen/vue-design-system/docs/faq.md

 Definitely.
 See [Theo’s docs](https://github.com/salesforce-ux/theo).
 It allows you to convert the tokens to almost any format you can think of.
 The formats used are being configured in [package.json](https://github.com/viljamis/vue-design-system/blob/master/package.json#L20).

-#### Is it possible to get Vue Design System working on Windows?
+#### Is it possible to use Vue Design System on Windows?

-It is, but currently you’ll have to use Git Bash or something else that can run shell scripts.
-See instructions in [Getting Started](https://github.com/viljamis/vue-design-system/wiki/getting-started#getting-started-on-windows).
+It is, follow the [getting started guide](https://github.com/viljamis/vue-design-system/wiki/getting-started) to get things up and running.

 #### Any plan to support visualization of different component states?

 Vue Design System uses a customized version of [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) for the styleguide part which already supports something similar.
 You can for example define multiple examples in markdown format in the component’s `<docs>` section.
+I’ve added an example of this in the documentation’s [Elements section](/#!/Elements?id=forminput).
 See the [documentation for Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) and React Styleguidist’s [explanation on the differences between Storybook and Styleguidist](https://react-styleguidist.js.org/docs/cookbook.html#whats-the-difference-between-styleguidist-and-storybook).

 #### I’m trying to use the default `Icon` element included, but can’t figure out what icons are available?